-However, because of a need for top talent in tough times, companies are adjusting to the newly imposed restrictions and, where possible, are finding creative ways to structure compensation packages for employees.
+Because of the ongoing need to attract and keep top talent, companies have begun adjusting to the newly imposed restrictions and, where possible, are finding creative ways to structure compensation packages for employees.
 Unfortunately, public opinion is not as easily assuaged.
-The current challenge for companies and their counsel negotiating executive agreements is to balance the need for attracting and compensating top talent against potential negative public opinion.
-How hard and where to push becomes a concern in order to ensure that these agreements pass muster with the companies' shareholders.
+The current challenge for companies and their counsel negotiating executive agreements is to balance the company's need against potential negative public opinion.
+How hard and where to push in a negotiation remains a concern in order to ensure that these agreements pass muster with boards and shareholders.